nuclia/nucliadb/docs/tutorials/local-db-cloud.md

-# Limitless NucliaDB with Nuclia
+# Connecting Local NucliaDB with Nuclia Cloud

 NucliaDB is a perfect place to store embeddings (vectors) extracted from your information and search for it.
 But information extraction is